-It was only a few years ago that almost no one had heard of blockchain.
-Thanks to the enormous gain in popularity of the blockchain-based cryptocurrency Bitcoin, today, blockchain is one of the hottest areas in the software development world.
+It was only a short time ago that almost no one had heard of blockchain.
+Thanks to the enormous gain in popularity of the blockchain-based cryptocurrency Bitcoin, today, blockchain is one of the hottest technologies in the software development world.

 A decentralized distributed ledger technology, blockchain has taken the world by storm, and for good reason.
 It has the power to disrupt traditional business models via its greater transparency, improved security, immutability, and reduced costs.

-If we bear all this in mind, it’s only logical that government agencies, supply chains, healthcare, and other industries will be looking to implement blockchain solutions in some form or other in the near future.
+This is why most government agencies, supply chains, healthcare, and other industries are allready looking to implement blockchain solutions in some form or other in the near future.
 This will allow them to benefit from the advantages that it offers over current solutions.

-Naturally, with so many benefits, companies are rushing to hire blockchain developers as fast as they can to build the next generation of software solutions.
+Naturally, with so many benefits, companies are rushing to hire blockchain developers as fast as they can to build and implement the next generation of software solutions.

 As a result, today, the best blockchain developers command some of the highest average salaries in the industry.
 Skilled developers are always in need when it comes to blockchain.
 This makes them hard to find.